 As grandparents join the traveling family mix, cruises are becoming a popular choice for a multigeneration vacation.
 Cruise companies have realized the importance of offering activities for all ages and most are now offering hundreds of itineraries across the globe.
 In addition, cruise ships have world-class entertainment and service that is second to none.
 There are activities for every member of the family, from golf and zip-lining to go-karting and surfing.
 Who would have thought you could do all of these things in the middle of the ocean?
-Here’s why a multi-generational family cruise works so well for a large group trip.
+Here’s why a multigenerational cruise works so well for a large group trip.

-Reasons to take a Multi-Generational Family Cruise
+Reasons to take a Cruise with the Grandparents

 Multi-generation vacations are becoming more and more popular, as families take time away from their busy lives to make memories and spend quality time together.
 So here are 6 reasons why a cruise can be a good option.